- After updating to Windows 10, several users claim that they can’t stream to PS3 Media Server.

 - Use the Computer Name:Library Name media player and steaming should work without any problems.

-If you have any comments, or questions, just reach for the comment section below.
+If you have any comments or questions, just reach for the comments section below.
+We’d love to hear your opinion.